Rudxain/ideas/software/Brögen/README.md

 The game must be designed in a way that encourages the player to not speedrun, but lets them be free of doing so.

-The game artstyle, narrative, lore, storyline, flavor text, and jokes, should all take inspiration from Undertale/Deltarune (and fangames such as UT Yellow and DeltaTraveler), Omori, Hollow Knight, etc...
+The game artstyle, narrative, lore, storyline, flavor text, and jokes, should all take inspiration from Undertale/Deltarune (and fangames such as UT Yellow and DeltaTraveler), OneShot, Omori, Hollow Knight, etc...

 *This idea came to me in a dream.* So I "copied" Toby Fox and decided to post this, lol